Secure Keys and Secrets on any Device

 Leverage On-Device Secure Hardware for Additional Protection

-- Mobile: iOS secure element, Android TEE
+- Mobile: iOS secure element, Android TE

 - Active/Active and Active/Passive modes (with external load balancer)